Solarite

 Important: All browsers require web component tag names to contain at least one dash (e.g., my-component, not mycomponent).
 This is a standard requirement for custom elements.

-Alternatively, instead of instantiating the element in JavaScript, we could can instantiate the element directly from html:
+We can alternatively instantiate the element directly from html:

 Rendering